Why Can't This Be Love

 "Why Can't This Be Love" is a song by the American rock band Van Halen for their seventh studio album, 5150 (1986).
-The song was released as the lead single from 5150 through Warner Bros.
-Records.
-It was the group's first single with lead vocalist Sammy Hagar, who replaced founding member David Lee Roth.
-It was released on both 7" and 12" single formats, the 12" single featuring an extended version of the song.
+The song was the group's first single with Sammy Hagar, replacing founding member David Lee Roth.
+It was released on both 7" and 12" formats with the latter having an extended version featuring extra lyrics.

-It was a hit single for the band, rising to number three on the Billboard Hot 100 in the US and helping 5150 reach the number one slot on the albums chart, a first for the band.
-It was also a top 10 hit in the United Kingdom, Australia and Germany and a top 20 single in Canada, the Netherlands and Sweden.
+In the US, it went to number three on the Billboard Hot 100 and hit number one on the Cashbox Top 100, the week of May 16.
+It was a top 10 hit in the United Kingdom, Australia and Germany and a top 20 single in Canada, the Netherlands and Sweden.

 Background

-The song is driven by bouncy lead keyboard work from Eddie Van Halen performed on an Oberheim OB-8.